August 15, 2024

 Join Kota and manage your startup’s employee benefits effortlessly.

-We’ll answer two commonly asked questions about employee benefits for startups:
+We’ll answer two commonly asked questions you may have about employee benefits for startups:

-In Ireland, a Benefit in Kind (BIK) refers to any non-cash benefit that an employer provides to an employee which has a monetary value.
+In Ireland, a Benefit in Kind (BIK) refers to any non-cash benefit you offer to your employees which has a monetary value.

-These benefits are considered part of the employee’s income and are subject to tax.
-The value of the benefit is added to the employee’s gross income and taxed accordingly.
+These benefits are considered part of your employee’s income and are subject to tax.
+The value of the benefit is added to your employee’s gross income and taxed accordingly.

-Salary sacrifice is when employees agree to reduce their pay in exchange for a benefit provided by the employer.
-For example, giving up part of their salary for a travel pass.
+Salary sacrifice is when your employees agree to reduce their pay in exchange for a benefit provided by you, such as giving up a portion of their salary for a travel pass.

 Article written by